Besides learning how to budget, I often get asked, whether to pay off debt first or save for a house.

 I don’t know about you, but I’ve seen massive advertisements and media campaigns from about every business.

 They are pulling out all the guns to get your business while you’re trying to keep a roof over your head.

 Both Mrs. CBB and I had a conversation last night about renovating our house before we sell it.

-That means a new kitchen, new flooring and 2 new bathroom renovations and a new deck.
+That means a new kitchen, new flooring, 2 new bathroom renovations, and a new deck.

 We wouldn’t care if the basement is finished or not because there are buyers who don’t want it done.